SS-Atlantis/SSAM_Runs/README.rst

 Atlantis Model Run Commands
 ****************************

-This is a collection of run description and parameter files for runs for the Salish Sea Atlantis Model.
+This is a collection of run description and parameter files for simulations using the Salish Sea Atlantis Model.

 License
 =======